 Poor posture and diseases such as arthritis also cause neck pain.
 When your bones or joints in your cervical spine degenerate, or break down over time, this may cause painful conditions, such as disc herniation or bone spurs.
 Sudden severe injury to the neck may also contribute to disc herniation, whiplash, and other conditions.

-Dr. Tarabishy begins by taking a complete medical history.
-He performs a physical exam and evaluates your symptoms.
+The team begins by taking a complete medical history.
+They perform a physical exam and evaluate your symptoms.

-To pinpoint the cause of your neck pain, he may recommend a series of tests.
+To pinpoint the cause of your neck pain, the may recommend a series of tests.
 These include:

-Once Dr. Tarabishy has identified the location and cause of the irritated nerve root or mechanical issue, he creates a treatment plan to minimize your symptoms.
+Once the team has identified the location and cause of the irritated nerve root or mechanical issue, they create a treatment plan to minimize your symptoms.
 Your treatment plan may include:

 Epidural steroid injections are injections of a combination of an anesthetic and steroid.
 The injection is made into the epidural space, a “sleeve” surrounding your spine.